 Northern College recommends using Places4Students to find roommates and connect with fellow students.
 Log in to access the roommate matching services.

 Living with a roommate is an important part of the college experience.
-It can enhance your time at college, but it can also affect your academic success and mental well-being.
+It can enhance your time at college, but also affect your academic success and mental well-being.
 Therefore, it’s crucial to choose the right roommate.

 The Centre for Innovation in Campus Mental Health has other resources and guides, like How To Get Along With Your Roommate.